-We have a large team of specialists with expertise in all aspects of water resource management and hydrology - marine and freshwater.
-We offer a range of services including
+We have a team of specialists with expertise in all aspects of water resource management, water quality, hydrogeology and hydrology and offer a range of services including

 Water is one of our most precious natural resources.
 Without it, there would be no life on earth.
 Hydrology has evolved as a science in response to the need to understand the complex water system of the earth and help solve water problems.
 Although it is plentiful, water is not always in the right place at the right time or of the right quality.
 An overall aim of hydrologists is to apply scientific knowledge and mathematical principles to mitigate water-related problems in society and environmental protection.
-This may mean working out the best use of water supplies for cities or for irrigation, controlling river flooding or soil erosion, protecting or cleaning up pollution, and planning long-term water storage reservoirs, flood risk assessment and flood or drought warning.
-Our specialists carry out surface and groundwater investigations and modelling, and have worked on a variety of projects, including international work such as large-scale wetland restoration works at Al Ha’ir Lakes in Saudi Arabia.
+This may mean working out the best use of water supplies for cities or for irrigation, controlling river flooding or soil erosion, protecting or cleaning up pollution, and planning long-term water storage reservoirs, flood risk assessment and flood or drought warnings.
+Our specialists carry out investigations and modelling, supporting infrastructure developments and regulators and have worked on a variety of projects, including international work such as large-scale wetland restoration works at Al Ha’ir Lakes in Saudi Arabia.

 Our team can assess and complete groundwater protection and vulnerability assessments, undertake intrusive investigations to determine site specific conditions and put these in a local, semi-regional and regional context.
 Therefore, our team are experienced in evaluating the flow characteristics, quantity and quality of groundwater by interpreting data, completing investigations and sampling, and using modelling techniques.
 We have a specialist expertise in understanding groundwater and surface water interactions that support wetland fen areas and the ecology that is reliant on these ephemeral water environments.